Rule 42: The policy broadens

 Following the success of the use of Croke Park for non-Gaelic sports, the GAA has since passed multiple motions allowing for expanded consideration of facilities by other sports.
 The policy of allowing use of Croke Park for other games on a case-by-case basis was made permanent in 2010, with Leinster using the ground for United Rugby Championship or European Rugby Champions Cup knockout stage games and an NFL International Series game coming to Dublin in 2025.
 Since 2019, primary county grounds as well as certain grounds located outside Ireland but owned by the GAA may apply to GAA Central Council to host other sports, provided that "events are considered to be in the broad interest of the Association and in accord with its aims".
 A notable beneficiary of the expansion of this policy has been Páirc Uí Chaoimh in Cork, which has hosted a UEFA Women's Euro 2025 soccer qualifier as well as occasional friendly and testimonial matches.
+Several League of Ireland clubs, including Derry City F.C. and Galway United F.C., have also used county Gaelic grounds in their areas while their own stadiums were being renovated.